When are Ojai Pixies in season?

 Like all citrus, Pixie tangerines require a frost-free environment in which to grow.
 Pixies grow best in areas with mild winters and hot summers.
 All citrus should be grown in areas of full sun.
 Pixie tangerine fruit stays on the tree during the winter months and is therefore quite susceptible to damage by cold weather.

 Ojai Pixie growers have been growing Pixies since the 1960’s and in our experience this variety of tangerine is extremely sensitive to microclimates even within the small valley of Ojai.
 Another difficulty in growing Pixies is that they are quite alternate bearing, only producing a larger crop every other year.
+The other difficult thing is a new disease transmitted by the dreaded Asian Citrus Psyllid.
+You must be aware of this pest if you grow or plan to grow citrus.

 Our advice to people interested in growing Pixies is to plant a tree, see how it grows and what the fruit tastes like before planting larger numbers of trees.
 Unlike many tangerine varieties the fruit ripens in late spring not during the winter holidays.